Contact InformationDr. Lynne Andreozzi Fontaine

 Why should I participate in the Honors Forum?

 First of all, you get to display the hard work that you did on your Honors Project over the course of the semester.
-It give you a good opportunity to learn to present your ideas to others and discuss and defend them.
+It give you a good opportunity and practice to learn to present your ideas to others and discuss and defend them.
+You can see what other students did as well.
+The speaker is of general interest, you can bring your friends and family, and refreshments are served.
 Also, participation is a good addition to your resume.
-In addition, the Forum is judged, and cash prizes are given to the top projects.

 Who do I contact with questions?